Name/Title

 2025.126.1Description

-This Enger family history folder contains documents describing the life of Fingal Enger and his wife Gjertrud Nelson.
-As described on pages 55 and 56 in Volume I of the Traill County History book published in 1976 (see below), Fingal Enger came from Fargo on foot in March 1871 with John Amb and Iver Fecher to what is now Traill and Steele Counties.
+This Enger family history folder contains documents describing the life of Fingal Enger and his wife Gjertrud Nelson (photo, left).
+As described on pages 55 and 56 in Volume I of the Traill County History book published in 1976, and on pages 1 & 8 of the 5 June 1947 issue of the Hatton Free Press newspaper (see below), Fingal Enger came from Fargo on foot in March 1871 with John Amb and Iver Fecher to what is now Traill and Steele Counties.
 They were some of the earliest pioneers in the area.
-Another account, on display at the Goose River Museum in Mayville (see below), states that "It was March 1972 when three labor-hardened bachelors (one of which was Enger) sauntered out across the prairie from Fargo in quest of land in the Goose River area."

 In 1875, Fingal Enger married Gjertrud Nyhus Nelson, a widow with a son, Olaus.
-Fingal and Gjertrud had nine children, eight sons (Gilbert [Gulbrand], Peder, Edward, Carl, Gabriel, Fritz, Thorval, and Oliver) and one daughter (Elisa).
+Fingal and Gjertrud had nine children (photo, below), eight sons (Gilbert [Gulbrand], Peder, Edward, Carl, Gabriel, Fritz, Thorval, and Oliver) and one daughter (Elisa).
 Over time, Fingal Enger became one of the largest landholders in North Dakota, owning some 20,000 acres in Steele, Traill and Richland counties.
 He employed up to thirty men operating several threshing machines during harvest.

 In 1890, Fingal Enger was elected State Senator, and served again in 1892, 1894 and 1896.
 He also served as Vice President of the Farmers & National Bank from 1905 to 1913 (photo, below).
 Enger Township in Steele County, west of and adjacent to Viking Township in Traill County, was named in honor of Fingal Enger.